 Take your Bali photos to the next level and have a blast while you’re at it.
 Pack a GoPro 7 or more affordable waterproof sports action camera/video camera in your Bali suitcase.
 No matter which camera you choose, this accessory kit fits both and will give you a bunch of attachments including a selfie stick, tripod, head strap and so much more.
 For less than $100 you can have killer photos of your bucket list Bali vacation.

-3. When Packing for Bali, Bring a Jacket
+3. When You Pack for Bali, be Sure to Bring a Jacket

 Depending on what time of year you visit Bali, the amount of rainy days will vary.
 With that said, it is a very tropical climate so rain will come and go.
 A very light rain jacket will be the perfect item to bring along with you.
 These take up hardly any space and will keep you protected from rain while not making you sweat.
 You should also bring a sweater because it can get chilly at night especially if you adopt the local transport, riding a scooter.
 If you plan to do the Mount Batur Sunrise Trek, you will need a warmer jacket.